saadshahbaz/Data-Science---Web-scraping/README.md

 ## Required libraries:
 #### 1. BeautifulSoup
-    to install beautifulsoup please run: pip install beautifulsoup4 in the command line
+   to install beautifulsoup please run the following command in your command line: `$ pip install beautifulsoup4`

 #### 2. Pandas
-    to install pandas please run: pip install pandas in the command line
+   to install pandas please following command in your command line: `$ pip install pandas`

 #### 3. requests
-    to install requests please run: pip install requests in the command line
+   to install requests please following command in your command line: `$ pip install requests`

 #### The website use for scraping is: https://www.whosdatedwho.com/